AF250329/tfs2pdf/README.md

 The PDF file will be generated with the same name as work item ID.

+### Notes
-Read here: [Wiki: How to generate TFS token](https://github.com/AF250329/tfs2pdf/wiki/How-to-create-TFS-access-token) in case you need to generate TFS token
+- Read here: [Wiki: How to generate TFS token](https://github.com/AF250329/tfs2pdf/wiki/How-to-create-TFS-access-token) in case you need to generate TFS token
+- In case images are missing in PDF and you see only image place holders - Please disconnect from Pulse Secure and try again

 ## Deployment